kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Request and Response Types Often Deserve Separation
+## Request and Response Types Often Deserve Separation { #request-response-separation }

 A common shortcut is using one schema: